How to Hire Preschool Teachers for Your Program

 How to write a preschool teacher job description

-• Start with a summary.
-This is where you’ll grab the attention of qualified candidates.
-In two to three sentences, describe the position, the main responsibilities, and who this person will report to.
+• Start with a summary: In two to three sentences, describe the position, its main responsibilities, and who the person will report to.
+This is your chance to grab the attention of qualified candidates.

-• Describe your mission, values, and benefits.
-This is your chance to tell potential candidates why your preschool is the best workplace.
-Include information about your philosophy, curriculum, and anything else that makes your preschool unique.
-Be sure to also include details on compensation and benefits.
+• Describe your mission, values, and benefits: Tell potential candidates why your program is a great place to work.
+Include information about your philosophy, curriculum, compensation, and benefits.

 Conduct thorough interviews and demo lessons

-Ask candidates to prepare and deliver a short demo lesson on a specific topic, such as storytelling or a hands-on activity.
-Observe their interaction with children, their instructional techniques, and their ability to create a positive learning environment.
+• Ask candidates to prepare and deliver a short demo lesson on a topic like storytelling or a hands-on activity.

 Assess soft skills and passion for early childhood education

-Ask candidates open-ended questions about their teaching philosophy, how they handle challenges in the classroom, or how they foster a positive and inclusive learning environment.
-These questions will help you gauge their passion and dedication to early childhood education.
+• Ask open-ended questions about their teaching philosophy, how they handle classroom challenges, or how they foster an inclusive learning environment.

-Conduct background checks and reference checks
+Conduct background and reference checks

 90-day onboarding checklist for new preschool teachers